Procedures, Methods, Goals, and Expectations

 The material in this course consists of units on topics in the history of science and related topics in science.
 Each unit consists of:

 Your reading and preparation materials will consist of lectures posted to the Natural Science course website, and assigned readings at other sites.
 Links to off site readings will be given on the Natural Science web page for each week, as part of the science or history of science topic pages.
-You are expected to read the material and attempt the homework assignment before attending the lecture session.
+You are expected to read the weblectures and web materials, write your short essay, and complete at least one attempt of the mastery exercise before attending the chat session.

 This requires a special effort on your part to seek out the Web resources.
 Because of the high volume of traffic on the web, you will need to pace yourself in order to cover all the material.
 Reading the assigned material thoroughly will require about 2-3 hours of effort each week on your part.
 You may also find links to other material which may interest you, but be sure to finish the assigned readings first!

-So, here are some points to note about using an "online textbook" like ours:
+So, here are some points to note about using online resources as a kind of textbook: